 I/We (1)

-Of (your company name , if applicable):
+Of (your company name e, if applicable):

-being a creditor of the above selected company /, appoint (2)
+being a creditor of the above selected company y, appoint (2)

-or in his or her absence (the individual a meeting on behalf of the attending the
+or in his or her absence (the individual meeting on behalf of the

-as my/our general/ April 2020 at 11:00 AM e at the meeting of creditors to be held on Thurs sday, 30
+as my/our general/ April 2020 at 11:00 AM e at the meeting of creditors to be e held on Thurs sday, 30

-Please mark any boxes with Proxy Type: ith an X Special
+Please mark any boxes w ith an X Special

 Γ For Against Abstain

-Resolution 1 That a committee of insp pection be formed
+Resolution 1 That a committee of ins pection be formed

-Signature of Creditor Dat ed
+Signature of Creditor Dat ted

-CERTIFICATE OF WITN This certificate is to be co signature of the creditor, nominated as proxy. mpleted only if the p
+CERTIFICATE OF WITNESS This certificate is to be completed only if the person giving the proxy is blind or incapable of writing .
+The signature of the creditor, contributory, debenture holder or member must not be witnessed by the person nominated as proxy.

 1, of

-certify that the above instrument.
+certify that the above instrument appointing a proxy was completed by me in the presence of and at the request of the person appointing the proxy and read to him or her before he or she signed or marked the instrument.

 Dated:

 Signature of Witness:

 Description:

 Place of Residence: